rschellius/vulgar/README.md

 Demo
 --------------------
 A deployed version of this application is on [Heroku](http://angular2mean.herokuapp.com).
-Check the nodejs server recipe api on [Heroku](http://angular2mean.herokuapp.com/api/recipe).
+Check the nodejs server recipe api via [this link](http://angular2mean.herokuapp.com/api/recipe).

+The mongodb database is hosted at [mLab](https://www.mlab.com/).

 Prerequisites
 -------------